semiotic-ai/realized_volatility_substream/Readme.md

 - [same requirements of consuming substreams](https://substreams.streamingfast.io/documentation/consume/installing-the-cli)
 - [same requirements for file sink with substream](https://substreams.streamingfast.io/documentation/consume/other-sinks/files)

+Currently it works on version 1.5 of substreams only.

 It is necessary to auth first (script only works in bash): `source ./auth.sh` Then, Sink files with: